arches-mcc/mcc-arches-in-containers/README.md

+# Arches Project with Docker Compose

+This repository is forked from [opencontext/arches-via-docker](https://github.com/opencontext/arches-via-docker)

-# arches-via-docker
+## arches-via-docker
 Deployment of Arches (archesproject.org) via Docker.
 We initially developed this repo to simplify and streamline deployment of Arches for use in archaeology and related instruction.

-# Public Web Server and Localhost Deployments
+## Public Web Server and Localhost Deployments

 This main goal of this repo is to offer a simple, turnkey approach to deploying HTTPS secured Arches on the Web.
 However, this branch provides a simple approach to deploying the current stable version of Arches for use on a `localhost` without starting Docker related to Web hosting (Nginx, SSL, etc.).
 Be sure to leave Arches with the Django `DEBUG` setting as `True`.
 See below for instructions on creating and editing an `.env` file.

-# The directories and files
+## The directories and files
 The following lists some information about the contents of this repo and how they fit together:

 * `docker-compose.yml`